-Use the Ministry of Labour's online tool called Industries and Jobs with Exemptions or Special Rules to find out more.
+Read the Ministry of Labour's Industries and Jobs with Exemptions or Special Rules to find out more.

 The right to be paid for work

-Some employers will offer you a job and say that they don't have to pay you at the beginning, while you're being trained.
+Some employers will offer you a job and say that they don't have to pay you while you're being trained.

-And in some workplaces, such as restaurants, employers may ask you to work a trial shift for free.
-They may say that this is so they can decide if they want to hire you.
+And in some workplaces, such as restaurants, employers may ask you to work a trial shift for free so they can decide if they want to hire you.

-You might agree to work without being paid.
-But an employer still has to pay you for working when that's what the law says they must do.
+Even if you agree to work without being paid, an employer must pay you when the law says they have to.